SwarmUS/SwarmUS-ROS/src/swarmus_ros_simulation/README.md

 You can always use rviz, rqt, rostopic, rosparam or any other ROS tools to get more information on the running nodes, parameters, publisher and listener.
-## Message files

-* **Communication.msg**: Description of the message that the broker use for the simulated communication system

-* **InterLocalization.msg**: Description of the message used for relative positionning

-* **InterLocalization_grid.msg**:  Array of multiple InterLocalization.msg.
-This is used by the interlocalization system to indicate all relative position of a robot with all the other robots